mjcarley/nbi/examples/README.md

 		 an ellipsoid under excitation from a sinusoidally varying ring source (this can be used to simulate rotor and propeller noise).

+Wing: solve the Laplace or Helmholtz problem for a point source inside
+      a wing-type geometry, generated using the AGG library.

 Scattering: solve for scattering of a plane wave by a sphere, with
 	    comparison to the analytical series solution.
 The error norms reported by the solver in this case are not